Ain't Too Proud musical brings the Temptations to Broadway: EW review

-The story of the Four Seasons debuted on Broadway as Jersey Boys in 2005 and ran for 12 years before expanding into multiple national and international touring runs.
-(Drop a pin on a globe and some Boy somewhere is probably onstage mid-“Big Girls Don’t Cry,” even if you’re in pajamas.)
+The story of the Four Seasons — a group of uncommonly gifted vocalists that found enormous success in the 1960s, '70s, and beyond, even as they cycled through multiple reinventions, defections, and personal dramas — debuted on Broadway as Jersey Boys in 2005 and ran for 12 years before expanding into serialized infinity.
+(Drop a pin on a globe, and some Boy somewhere is probably onstage mid-"Big Girls Don't Cry.")

 Now another ambitious jukebox musical — Ain't Too Proud: The Life and Times of the Temptations — lands just a few blocks over, equally bright and shiny and stacked with beloved, time-worn hits.